Skip to content

 • Public

-Each WebSocket connection(the client) is ALWAYS subscribed to the following private topics:
+Note that each WebSocket connection (aka: Subscriber) is ALWAYS subscribed to the following private topics:

 • priv/WEBSOCKET_CONNECTION_ID, for example: priv/f774e704c1eb

-• priv/WEBSOCKET_CONNECTION_JWT_SUBJECT, for example: priv/user0@example.com
+• priv/WEBSOCKET_CONNECTION_ACCESS_TOKEN_SUBJECT, for example: priv/user0@example.com

-See also: Subscribing to secure topics below
+See Subscribing to secure topics below

 Subscribers